 - Work/life balance

-- Equality events
+- Sharing through equality events

 On the committee’s webpage, you will find online resources for gender equality and the UB’s and EPST’s anti-discrimination watchdogs.